Hindkowans: Social setting

-In the medieval period of the Indian subcontinent, the Hindko-speakers in Peshawar practiced Hinduism; the Aroras were among the castes who inhabited that area.
+In the medieval period, the people of Peshawar practiced Hinduism; the Aroras were among the castes who inhabited that area.
 During the Muslim rule in the region, significant conversions to Islam occurred and today, most of the Hindko-speaking population in Pakistan is Sunni Muslim.
 Hindko speakers of the Hindu and Sikh faiths, during the partition of India, migrated to the independent republic around 1947.

 Hindko speakers often identify themselves by larger kinships, tribes or castes.
 The Hindko-speaking community belonging to the Hazara Division of Khyber Pakhtunkhwa are sometimes recognized collectively as Hazarewal.
 A portion of Hindko speakers in the Hazara Division claim Pashtun ancestry.
 Some of those speak Hindko as their first language, while others as a second language.
-Notable groups in the Hindko-speaking community include Gujjars, Pashtun tribes (Tahirkheli, Yusufzai, Jadoon, Tareen), Khokhar, Sayyids, Awans, Mughals, Malik, Tanolis, Swatis, Turks, and Qureshis.
+Notable groups in the Hindko-speaking community include Gujjars, Tahirkheli, Yusufzai, Jadoon, Tareen), Khokhar, Sayyids, Awans, Mughals, Malik, Tanolis, Swatis, Turks, and Qureshis.

 The most common second language for Hindko-speakers in Pakistan is Urdu and the second most common one is Pashto.
 In many Hindko-speaking areas, Pashto speakers live in the same or nearby communities although this is less true in Abbottabad and Kaghan Valley.
 The relationship between Hindko and its neighbors is not one of stable bilingualism.
 In terms of domains of use and number of speakers, Hindko is dominant and growing in the north-east; in Hazara for example, it is displacing Pashto as the language in use among the few Swati people who speak it, and in the Neelum Valley of Azad Jammu & Kashmir, it is gaining ground at the expense of the minority languages like Kashmiri.
 In the cities of Kohat and Peshawar, on the other hand, it is Hindko that is being replaced.
 With the exodus of the Hindko-speaking Hindus and Sikhs after partition and the consequent influx of Pashtuns into the vacated areas of the urban economy, there have been signs of a shift towards Pashto.

+Hindko as a first, second, and third largest mother tongue by district.